 Capture Quality

-With the AC30 profile recorded on the QC we played come comparison riffs between the clean take and the distorted profile, and compared them to an AC30 model on the Helix.
-It was a very close match, but in the end the Quad Cortex just manages to capture more of the organic tube tone than the digital model could reproduce.
+With the AC30 profile recorded on the QC, we played some comparison riffs between the clean take and the distorted profile, and compared them to an AC30 model on the Helix.
+It was a very close match, but in the end the Quad Cortex just manages to capture more of the organic tube tone than the digital model.
 Despite this, know that the Helix model is genuinely excellent, just not quite as excellent as the Quad Cortex.

 Because the Line 6 Helix is a modeler, rather than a profiler.
 It won’t record impulse responses the way a Quad Cortex or a Kemper will.
 You can manually create an IR recording outside of the Helix and upload it for use, but there’s quite a process.